Amazon Prime Day 2021 in Singapore: our picks of this year's top SG deals

 Google Nest Wifi router |

 One of the most approachable Wi-Fi systems currently available, Google Nest Wifi brings excellent home coverage to your home's wireless network, and can be turned into a mesh network using additional units with incredible ease.
-Usually priced at SG$229, the Google Nest Wifi router has been discounted to SG$179 for Amazon Prime Day, saving you SG$50.View Deal
+Usually priced at SG$229, the Google Nest Wifi router has been discounted to SG$199 for Amazon Prime Day, saving you SG$30.View Deal

 Health and fitness